 The discovery of gold at Coromandel Harbour in 1852 triggered a rush from Auckland, but diggers found little alluvial gold and the rush quickly petered out.
 The goldfield had little success until the arrival of well-financed companies with quartz-crushing equipment in the late 1860s.
 New gold discoveries in the wider area sustained the industry until the end of the century.

 The greatest strike of all was the Caledonian mine.
-On one occasion blasting brought down two tons of ore, which yielded 25,000 ounces (709 kilograms) of bullion.
-However, generally great toil was for little return.
+On one occasion blasting brought down two tons of ore which yielded 25,000 ounces (709 kilograms) of bullion.
+However, generally great toil brought little return.

 The Thames goldfield made a slow start in 1867, as once again only quartz gold was found.
-Then the discovery of several gold-rich reefs created a town overnight and New Zealand’s first stock-market boom.
+Then the discovery of several gold-rich reefs created a town overnight – and New Zealand’s first stock-market boom.
 Output steadily declined from 1871.
-About 75% of the bullion (gold and silver) came from ‘strikes’, that is, gold-rich pockets in quartz reefs, which were found in an area of less than 80 hectares.
+About 75% of the bullion (gold and silver) came from ‘strikes’ – gold-rich pockets in quartz reefs, which were found in an area of less than 80 hectares.

 Thames’s population was 15,000 in 1868, 8,000 in 1874, 6,000 in 1881, 4,500 in 1896, and 3,750 in 1906.

 In its heyday Thames was a place of noise, smoke and mud.
-Day and night the ground trembled from the shock of stamps, waterwheels creaked and chimneys belched smoke.
+Day and night the ground trembled from the shock of stamps, waterwheels creaked, and chimneys belched smoke.
 Poorly drained roads became seas of mud.
-All the trees close to the town were felled for houses and mine props.
+All the trees close to the town were felled for houses or mine props.
 The scarred landscape pierced by countless tunnels resembled an immense rabbit warren.

-Around 80% of the bullion extracted from the Coromandel between 1860 and 1950 was silver – but it sold at an average of two shillings an ounce, compared with 80 shillings an ounce for gold.
+Around 80% of the bullion extracted from the Coromandel between 1860 and 1950 was silver – which sold at an average of two shillings an ounce, compared with 80 shillings an ounce for gold.

 The Ōhinemuri goldfield was opened in 1875, but took off only in the 1890s when a new cyanide process made the working of low-grade ores profitable.
 The Crown mine operated until 1928 and the Talisman mine until 1939.